 Source: RMB Asset Management.
-Red arrow indicates Russell 2000[®] Index 1 month performance in October, 2023; green arrow Russell 2000[®] Index 2 month performance from November - December, 2023.
+Red arrow indicates Russell 2500° Index 1 month performance in October, 2023; green arrow Russell 2500° Index 2 month performance from November - December, 2023.

-November returns were the best since 1980.
-The Strategy kept pace with the index in November but not in December.
 As is typical of our quality biased investment process, the Strategy outperformed during the "risk off" period, but modestly lagged during the "risk on" period, as investors scrambled to cover heavily shorted, lower quality companies.

-For the 2023 year, the Strategy delivered a +20.10% return for our investors compared to +16.93% from the Russell 2000° Index.
+For the 2023 year, the Strategy delivered a +20.06% return for our investors compared to +17.42% from the Russell 2500® Index.
 The Strategy also delivered these returns while taking less credit and liquidity risk than the benchmark.